Illinois Confederation: Name

-French missionaries who documented their interactions with the tribes note that the people referred to themselves as the Inoka.
+French missionaries who documented their interactions with the tribes noted that the people referred to themselves as the Inoka.
 The meaning of this word is unknown.
-Jacques Marquette, a French Jesuit missionary, claimed that Illinois was derived from Illini in their Algonquian language, meaning 'the men'.
+Jacques Marquette, a French Jesuit missionary, claimed that Illinois was derived from Illini in their Algonquian language, meaning "the men".
 Louis Hennepin claimed the aforementioned men were a symbol of maturity and strength, and representative of the prime of a man's age.

-In the 21st century, however, linguistic research demonstrates that ilinois derives indirectly from irenweewa, meaning 'he speaks in the ordinary way'.
-While the Ojibwa, who occupied neighboring areas around the eastern Great Lakes, pronunciation for this concept sounded to the French like, ilinwe.
-Ilinwe is the singular form of ilinwek.
-The French explorers who first heard it recorded it in various transliterated forms, such as "liniouek", "Aliniouek", and "Iliniouek".
-The singular form evolved into the commonly known "Illinois".
+In the 21st century, however, linguistic research demonstrates that Illinois derives indirectly from irenweewa, meaning "he speaks in the ordinary way".
+When the French encountered the Ojibwa, who occupied neighboring areas around the eastern Great Lakes, their pronunciation for this concept sounded to the French like ilinwe, which is the singular form of ilinwek.
+The French explorers who first heard it recorded it in various transliterated forms, such as "liniouek", "Aliniouek", "Iliniouek", and "Abimiouec".

 History

 Formation

 The Illinois Confederation comprised 12 separate tribes who shared common language and culture.
-These tribes are the Kaskaskia, Cahokia, Peoria, Tamaroa, Moingwena, Michigamea, Chepoussa, Chinkoa, Coiracoentanon, Espeminkia, Maroa, Tapouara.
-Of these 12, only the Cahokia, Kaskaskia, Michigamea, Peoria, and Tamaora remain; others were lost as distinct tribes to disease and warfare.
-When the Illinois were first documented by Europeans in the 17th century, they were said to be a population of about 10,000 people.
-Although the number has significantly reduced, many of their descendants are today part of the Peoria Tribe of Miami, Oklahoma, as part of the merged Confederated Peoria Tribe.
+These tribes are the Kaskaskia, Cahokia, Peoria, Tamaroa, Moingwena, Michigamea, Chepoussa, Chinkoa, Coiracoentanon, Espeminkia, Maroa, and Tapouara.
+Of these 12, only the Kaskaskia, Cahokia, Peoria, Tamaora, and Michigamea remain; others were lost as distinct tribes to disease and warfare.
+Although the number of Illinois has been significantly reduced by colonization and genocide, many of their descendants are today part of the Peoria Tribe of Miami, Oklahoma, as part of the merged Confederated Peoria Tribe.